Preparing for university

 Student support

 All our students benefit from a well-established support network.
 Our highly trained team can offer support and guidance on a wide range of subjects such as mental health and wellbeing, international support, disability, funding, and almost everything in between.
-If you are worried about something ahead of your arrival, then the Student Support Team are usually the best people to have a chat with; nothing is too big or too small and they understand that starting university can sometimes cause some challenges.
+If you are worried about something ahead of your arrival, then the Student Services Team are usually the best people to have a chat with; nothing is too big or too small and they understand that starting university can sometimes cause some challenges.
 The team are located at the heart of campus in the Student Hub and are friendly, approachable, and knowledgeable, and conversations will be confidential if you want them to be.

 You can also read this guide called Know Before You Go which has been compiled by Student Mind, the UK’s student mental health charity, to help you navigate your way through all the changes you may encounter when starting university.